Residence permits on the grounds of a Working Holiday / Youth Mobility are granted based on bilateral agreements between Iceland and other countries.

 - have previously been granted a working holiday residence permit,

-- have your family with or to join you,
+- have your family with you or joining you,

-- apply for a residence permit on other grounds, except leaving the country,
+- apply for a residence permit on other grounds, except leaving the country first,

-- stay in another country longer than three (3) months in the 12-month period of the residence permit period; otherwise the residence permit may be cancelled or revoked.
+- stay in another country longer than three (3) months in the 12-month period of the residence permit; otherwise the residence permit may be cancelled or revoked.

 If an applicant does not fulfill these requirements and the requirements discussed below, the application for a residence permit will be refused and the applicant must leave Iceland.
 An applicant who does not leave the country may be subject to expulsion or a re-entry ban.
 A re-entry ban for Iceland is also a re-entry ban into the Schengen Area for a specific period or for a minimum of two (2) years.

-The rights attached to the residence permit are as follows:
+The following rights are attached to the residence permit:

 - A residence permit may be granted for up to one (1) year.
 Renewing the residence permit is not permissible.